Lugges991/MachineLearning/plate-detection/README.md

 ![sample3](https://github.com/Lugges991/MachineLearning/blob/master/plate-detection/sample3.png)
 ![sample4](https://github.com/Lugges991/MachineLearning/blob/master/plate-detection/sample4.png)

+# Notes
+If you change the images in the test_images directory, make sure to use thenaming convention inplace: image{image-nr}.jpg Also update the for loop either in plate-detection.py or in objec-detection-tutorial.py depending on what you want to execute.

 .

 .

 .
 shout outs to ![@datitran](https://github.com/datitran) for the xml_to_csv.py and generate_tfrecords.py!
 I know Im a lazy copy cat ;))